BELIEF Eclectic Learning

 Apply for Current Openings

 At B.E.L.I.E.F.
-ECLECTIC we are dedicated to implementing a culturally inclusive approach to mental health services, particularly serving individuals with autism.
+Eclectic Learning we are dedicated to implementing a culturally inclusive approach to mental health services, particularly serving individuals with autism.
 Equally, we are committed to training students and community liaisons as well as using clinically proven methods to decrease stigma and shift societal beliefs about individuals with Autism in countries around the world through applied behavior analysis (ABA).

 We are currently hiring qualified practitioners that share our vision and commitment to mental health for the following positions: